How to Install and Use eQSL Creator by PA4R

 Setting Up Your Software and Templates

-First, note that eQSL Creator is no longer available on the author’s (PA4R) official Ham Tools website.
-Fortunately, I’ve provided a copy for you here: Download HamTools356.zip.
-Extract the files and run “QSL Creator Setup 356 MSI” to install it.
-Once installed, open the program and navigate to Settings.
-Switch the logging system to process ADIF files directly—this allows seamless logbook imports.
-Save your changes, close, and reopen the software to apply them.
+Once installed, open eQSL Creator and go to Settings.
+Switch the logging system to use and process ADIF files directly—this allows seamless log imports from QRZ and most modern logging programs.
+Save your changes, close the app, and reopen it so the new settings take effect.
 Disclaimer: I am not responsible for any issues, damages, or liabilities arising from the use of this software—download and use it at your own risk.

 Configuring Email and Syncing with QRZ

-Important Alert: Gmail No Longer Works
+Important Alert: Gmail No Longer Works with Basic SMTP Login

 Sending and Verifying Your eQSL Cards